Kimserey/DataExpenses/README.md

  - the amount spent and the next amount spent directly under the same category?
  - the time gap between the previous transation and the amount spent?
  - the velocity of the spending at the beginning of the month and the total spent?
- - the velocity of the spending at the end of the month and the total spent?
+ - the velocity of the spending at the end of the month and the total spent?\

+Ideas to implement:

+ - Check every month spending progression.
+By comparing it all on one graph, it can detect irregularity in the daily amount spent

 ## 1. Expenses breakdowns